andrewgdotcom/ason/ason.md

 ### List

 The stext of a list [SOH SYN US DLE ACK] = `^A ^V ^_ ^P ^F` contains one or more fields of ASON text, separated by [US].
-A list with a single entry can be used to create a file magic number where no other structure is required (see below).

 ### Object

 The stext of an object [SOH SYN US DLE DLE] = `^A ^V ^_ ^P ^P` is application-defined.
-It MAY use any combination of [FS, GS, RS, US] to delimit its stext, but MUST conform to ASON nesting rules.
+It MAY use any combination of [FS, GS, RS, US] to delimit its fields.
+An object with a single field can be used to create a file magic number where no other structure is required (see below).

 ### Dictionary

 The stext of a dictionary [SOH SYN US DLE NAK] = `^A ^V ^_ ^P ^U` is represented as

-    key1 US value1 [ RS key2 US value2 ... ]
+    key1 [ US value1 ] [ RS key2 [ US value2 ] ... ]

 It uses [US] to separate the keys from the values, and [RS] to delimit the records (this is the same format as the htext and ftext).

-Empty keys are forbidden, and empty values MUST be indicated by [ENQ] (undefined).
+* Each record SHOULD contain one key and at most one value.
+* Keys SHOULD be unique.
-Otherwise, keys are plaintext and values are ASON text.
+* Otherwise, keys are plaintext and values are ASON text.
+* Each record SHOULD contain one key and at most one value.

 ### Table